Moicky/dynamodb/readme.md

     to: 2000,
   },
   // additional args with filterExpression
-  { FilterExpression: "#released BETWEEN :from AND :to" }
+  { FilterExpression: "#released BETWEEN :from AND :to" } // allows to override all args );
-);
 ```